 Not assessed notice – information available on the conference is insufficient_msgRejection3

+Ethical Med Tech - Conference Vetting System – Insufficient Information – Public Title

 To whom it may concern,

-We refer to the submission relating to the <<ref. number>>-<<Conference name>> on <<conference start date>> in <<city>>, <<country>> (the “Conference”).
+We refer to the submission relating to the <<ref. number>>-<<Conference name>> starting on <<conference start date>> in <<city>>, <<country>> (the “Conference”).
 You have requested that we provide you with our decision as to whether or not the Conference is compliant with the Eucomed Code of Ethical Business Practice.
 We would like to inform you that in its current state, the conference has NOT BEEN ASSESSED.

 The reason the conference has not been assessed is due to a lack of information upon which the Compliance Officer can effectively base an assessment.
 You are invited to re-submit the Conference for vetting through the online Conference Vetting System, once you have collected detailed information on the Conference programme.